Student Staff

 Hometown: Plainview, New York

-Why are you working as a senior consultant?
-I enjoyed working as a consultant last semester and wanted to keep spreading the word on a larger scale about the benefits of the Speaking Center.
+Why are you working as a program assistant?
+I enjoyed working as a senior consultant last semester and wanted to keep spreading the word on a larger scale about the benefits of the Speaking Center.

 Why should students visit the Speaking Center?
 Everybody struggles with public speaking in some capacity, so the Speaking Center is there to help alleviate those fears and build new strengths.